-Commissioner Zack shared that she hopes that the success seen in Hazel Park can serve as a model for other schools.
+Commissioner Zack hopes that the success seen in Hazel Park can serve as a model for other schools.

 “Our goal is to have every school in Oakland County adopt this model,” she said.
 “We want to be a partner in championing this.”